maycuiyan/deep-survival-model/README.md

 A step-by-step guide to use the codes is demonstrated in [template.ipynb](https://github.com/maycuiyan/deep-survival-model/blob/master/template.ipynb).

-We provide convenient functions to facilitate traning a survival model from multiple (possibly very heterogneous) datasets.
+We provide functions and classes to streamline traning a survival model from multiple (possibly very heterogneous) datasets.
 In particular,

 * [utils.py](https://github.com/maycuiyan/deep-survival-model/blob/master/utils.py) provides various utility functions to maniputate multiple survival datasets.